 '''

-/

 Check whether the BFILE is opened.

 @return true if the LOB is opened.

 public boolean isOpen () throws SQLException

-'''

-'''
+The usage example is:

 BFILE bfile = ...

 // See if the BFILE is opened

 boolean isOpen = bfile.isOpen ();

 '''

 Closing the BFILE

 To close a BFILE, your JDBC application can use the close method defined in oracle.sql.BFILE.
 The close API is defined as follows: